 This year, downtown Victoria is relying on local support more than ever.

-It isn’t only the charming storefronts, hidden culinary gems, and ocean views that make downtown Victoria an inviting place to meet; it’s people – people like you and people like business owners — that bring energy and life to our streets.
+Downtown Victoria is a special place, but it isn’t only the charming storefronts, hidden culinary gems, and ocean views that make it so.
+It’s people – people like you and people like business owners — that bring energy and life to our streets.

 That’s why we’re inviting you to meet downtown and the wonderful business owners that make it special!

 The Dancing Lily is a shop full of fashion, for both men and women.
 Located at 547 Johnson Street, this shop has a motto of “Love, Kindness, and Happy Living” and boasts a colourful collection of fashion treasures.
 Follow The Dancing Lily on Facebook and Instagram!

 Jagasilk began in 2005 as a tea delivery business and has grown into a specialty cafe, supermarket, and restaurant.
 Jared and Miyuki are lovers of Maccha green tea and serve seasonal teas at their tea bar.
 Follow Jagasilk on Facebook and Instagram!

 Since 2018, Dumpling Drop has been supplying Chinatown and downtown Victoria with authentic dumplings made using traditional methods and adding a modern flare.
 With a restaurant, pick-up and delivery options, and catering services, there are many ways to enjoy their delicious fare.
 Follow Dumpling Drop on Facebook and Instagram!